NatanHerzog/statics-matlab/CHAPTER-1/plan.md

 <img src="../images/initial-matlab-environment.png" alt="initial MATLAB environment" width="500" />

 There are 4 general sections that will matter to us, 1 of which is currently hidden and we will get to shortly.
 You can see `Files`, `Workspace`, and `Command Window`.

+As you may imagine, the scripts that you write over time will show up in `Files`. `Workspace` houses any variables that get defined in your scripts.
+As you look through my examples, you can see that several things are listed there.
+And the `Command Window` is one place where you can write MATLAB code, but it is also the ouptut window for your scripts.
+We will be writing scripts.

+So, let's click on the `New Script` button in the top left.
+This will create a blank, unnamed script.
+You can save (Ctrl + s) and name it.
+Now we can write some code (refer to example script)

 ## Understand basic conditional looping

+Conditionals are an integral part of coding, but even more importantly, they're an integral part of being an engineer.
+Our job is pretty much entirely about making decisions based on the information we're given. `If this, then that`.

+In MATLAB, we can use `if` statements to check whether something is true or false and then to make a decision based on the result.

+But an `if` statement on its own might not be enough.
+You're designing a bridge that has to be strong enough without going over budget.
+That probably means going through several different designs.
+You have to repeat the same task a couple times, then "ask" if the new design is satisfactory.
+That's a loop!

+In MATLAB, we have two types of loops: `for` and `while`.
+When we know exactly how many times to perform an operation, `for` loops are our best friend.
+They're pretty simple to use.
+But as engineers, we usually don't know things like that ahead of time.
+In that case, `while` loops are super awesome.
+Check out the example to see how they're both used!